ASalad42/ansible/README.md

 - Control node: server which has ansible installed
 - Managed nodes: remote hosts/servers which are configured
 - two ways to configure in ansible: Ad-hoc commands (Command-line) or Playbooks
-- Tasks: things  that need to be configured on remote servers (using playbooks). playbook have hosts, play name and tasks.
+- Tasks: things  that need to be configured on remote servers. playbook have hosts, roles, tags,  play name and tasks directly or within the roles.
+- Roles help organize your playbook into reusable components.
+Each role can contain tasks, files, templates, handlers, variables, and other necessary resource
-- The remote servers or hosts which need to be configured are in the Inventory.
+- The remote servers or hosts which need to be configured are in inventories.
 - Dynamic Inventory: used if hosts are running on top of the cloud or in a container engine where the hosts are up and down frequently
+- To put it simply: The playbook calls a role.
+Inside the role, the tasks/main.yml file is automatically executed.
+Tasks inside the tasks/main.yml define specific actions like installing software or configuring services.

 ## Set up Ansible Stack
 ![image](https://github.com/user-attachments/assets/e39a904b-1532-4155-b2f1-12de277277a4)